-When the device ships, the second drive is connected to SATA port 1.
+When the device ships, the second hard disk is connected to SATA port 2.
 This hard disk drive is not set up.
-This gives you the option of backing up your data to this hard disk drive.
-Refer to your order documentation for information on hard disk drive capacity.
+This gives you the option of backing up your data to this hard disk.
+For information on hard disk capacities, refer to your order documentation.

-Booting from the second hard disk drive
+Booting from the slave hard disk

-In order to allow booting from the second hard disk drive, you need to configure it as the primary boot device (Boot Option #1).
-To do this, make the following settings in your BIOS Setup:
+In order to allow booting from the second hard disk, you need to configure it as the primary boot device.
+Make the following settings in your BIOS Setup: